 Other reasons for rejection include not being in operation before Feb.
 15, 2020, and businesses having a 20 percent owner with a prior felony conviction or guilty plea.

 Unsuccessful applicants had few options for finding out why their applications were not approved.
 Some major banks told applicants that customer service departments and branches couldn’t answer questions about applications.
 Loans would either be approved or not, without provision for follow-up.

 Now that the program has received more funding, it’s time to find a bank willing and able to accept your loan application.
 A good place to start is this list of PPP lenders and their requirements.
 Note that the new appropriation designates $60 billion specifically to small and midsize lenders, so applying to one may be a good strategy, particularly if you are a women-owned or minority-owned business.

 Economic Injury Disaster Loans (EIDL) An EIDL is a loan of up to $2 million with a maturity of up to 30 years that’s designed to help carry businesses through tough times caused by a disaster, such as the COVID-19 pandemic.
 These funds are intended to cover payroll and other operating expenses that the business could have otherwise met in a non-disaster economy.
-The CARES Act supplemented the EIDL program with a forgivable EIDL advance of up to $10,000.
-(That said, the SBA is processing applications it received before it ran out of money and will likely not accept new ones until later in May or whenever the next major stimulus bill passes.)
+The CARES Act supplemented the EIDL program with a forgivable EIDL advance of up to $10,000, though this program ended July 11 because it spent all its funding.
+The SBA started accepting new loan applications again June 15.
+(It had stopped for several months.)

 SBA Express Bridge Loans These allow small borrowers with an existing relationship with an SBA Express lender to get up to $25,000.
 These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing and can be a term loans or used to bridge the gap while applying for another loan.